 For the past few decades, institutions of higher education have been making strides in the collection and use of data to inform their decisions.
-From enrollment data to student surveys, outcome metrics to predictive analytics, institutions collect more information on how their students move through their educational journey than ever before.
-These data have informed decisions on almost every aspect of the institution, providing leaders with tangible evidence of what’s working and what needs to be addressed to increase student success.
-Yet, while data have helped develop a more sophisticated understanding of institutional effectiveness, the understanding of students has remained somewhat one-dimensional.
+From student surveys to predictive analytics, institutions collect more information on how their students move through their educational journey than ever before.
+But while data has helped develop a more sophisticated understanding of institutional effectiveness, the understanding of students has remained somewhat one-dimensional.

-The Knowing our Students: Understanding & Designing for Success Guidebook was developed to fulfill the need for institutions to understand their students.
-The guidebook is a resource for institutional leaders and student success teams who are ready to talk openly about the students they serve and who are eager to learn practical strategies from national experts and peer institutions.
-The guidebook shares the latest knowledge, examples, and tools about:
+This guidebook stands as a resource for institutional leaders and student success teams who are ready to engage in a new dialogue about the students they serve and eager to learn practical strategies from national experts and peer institutions.
+It shares the latest knowledge, examples, and tools about:

-- What it means to really know your students
+- What it means to really know students

 - What data points are useful

 - How these data can be used effectively